 How do I raise an issue?

-You can suggest an item (link to email or form?) for the Scrutiny committee to consider.
+If you would like to suggest an item for the Scrutiny Committee to consider, please e-mail: firstname.lastname@example.org.
 While your suggestion will be given serious consideration, please be aware that the Committee may not always be able to investigate every suggestion.

 Scrutiny Committee meetings are usually open to the public, and you are welcome to come along.